nuodb/nuodb-php-pdo/README.md

   4 - Functions
   5 - Everything

-**pdo_nuodb**.logfile_path defaults to /tmp/nuodb_pdo.log.
+**pdo_nuodb.logfile_path** defaults to /tmp/nuodb_pdo.log.
 You can override that default by specifying your own path.